RyanJohnsonDEV/Chatify/README.md

 # Chatify

-Chatify is a chat application built with React and Firebase, allowing users to create accounts, add friends, and engage in real-time messaging and image sharing.
+Chatify is a chat application built with React and Firebase, allowing users to create accounts, add users, and engage in real-time messaging and image sharing.
 The app is currently hosted at [https://mychatify.netlify.app/](https://mychatify.netlify.app/).

 ## Features